zelon88/HRCloud2/README.md

 -Includes "Notes", "Contacts", and "Calculator" apps by zelon88.

--Includes "Grabber" app by zelon88 for downloading URL's straight to your Cloud Drive.
+-Includes "Grabber" App by zelon88 for downloading URL's straight to your Cloud Drive.

--Includes ServStat app for admins that allows monitoring of local or remote servers.
+-Includes "ServStat" App for admins that allows monitoring of local or remote servers.

 -Automatic Updates (downloads latest updates from Github and installs itself).